 The high resolution in age allows us to see the changes in the spectrum over time more clearly.
 For all metallicities we can see a peak between $10^{-6}$ and $10^{-5}$ Hz that has its highest amplitude when the population is youngest and loses prominence over time, while there is a broad region of strain in the LISA frequency range between $10^{-4}$ Hz to $10^0$ Hz which appears between $10^7$ and $10^8$ years, rapidly rising to a maximum strain and then slowly declining.

 The shape of the spectrum is similar for all metallicities, but there are several differences that can be observed.
-Firstly, the strain below the LISA frequency range (dominated by living binaries) is higher for lower metallicities, though there is little effect on the strain power within the LISA frequency range.
+Firstly, the strain below the LISA frequency range (dominated by living binaries) is higher for lower metallicities (panels A and B), though there is little effect on the strain power within the LISA frequency range.

-Another distinction is that, at higher metallicities, we can see the appearance of a sharp peak at $10^{-4}$ Hz at around $10^7$ years, which exists for several time bins before spreading out into the broad strain across the LISA frequency range.
-This relates to the formation of NS--WD and BH--WD binaries discussed in section \ref{sec_compact}.
+Another distinction is that, at higher metallicities (panels D and E), we can see the appearance of a sharp peak at $10^{-4}$ Hz at around $10^7$ years, which exists for several time bins before spreading out into the broad strain across the LISA frequency range.
+This relates to the formation of NS–WD and BH–WD binaries discussed in section \ref{sec_compact}.
 The sharp peak consists of these binaries as they are initially formed, and these are then smeared out over higher frequencies as they evolve under gravitational radiation.

 At low metallicities, we do not observe a sharp peak at $10^{-4}$ Hz prior to the appearance of the broad region of strain from compact binaries, as described in section \ref{sec_compact}.
 However, a bump does appear in the spectrum at the same frequency much later, after $10^{10}$ years, which is not observed at higher metallicities.